-Combine the cut green and red bell peppers with the other vegetables and the tofu in a mixing bowl.
+Combine the vegetables and the tofu in a mixing bowl.
 Pour the sauce over them and toss well.

-Arrange the vegetables in a foil-lined roasting pan.
+Arrange the vegetables in a parchment-lined roasting pan.
 Bake for 20 to 25 minutes, stirring every 5 minutes until all the vegetables are tender but still firm, and touched with brown spots.

 Note: If Japanese eggplant is unavailable, use a small eggplant, quartered lengthwise and sliced 1/2 inch thick.